Ultimate Guide to Becoming a Better Defender In Basketball

 Good basketball always starts with good defense.

-With either defense, you’ll have to be ready to defend screens.
+With either man or zone defense, you’ll have to be ready to defend screens.

 Screens are going to be used by the offensive team to open up another teammate and their offense in general.